How Mileage Affects Extended Warranty Cost

 Low Mileage (Under 50K)

 Vehicles under 50,000 miles have the best warranty options and lowest prices.
 Components are still relatively new, reducing failure risk.
-Average coverage costs 20-30% less than the same coverage at higher mileage.

 Mid Mileage (50K-75K)